Handle Late-Arriving Data

 Configure custom late data handling to prevent data loss when using aggressive watermarking strategies in Confluent Cloud for Apache Flink®.

 Late data refers to events that arrive after the watermark has advanced past their event timestamp.
-Late data handling ensures this data is preserved for later reconciliation or backfill.
+Late data handling preserves this data for later reconciliation or backfill.

 Prerequisites